Goal of Classification System

 The goal is to group employers into categories so that rates reflect the exposures common to those employers.
 We classify the business of the employer, not the separate employments, occupations, or operations within the business.
 Each category (classification) includes the various types of labor found in a business.
 Assign the classification which most closely describes the business.

-If the Bureau determines that an insured's class code should change, we make the change effective to the benefit of the consumer.
+If the Bureau determines that an insured's class code should change, we make the change effective to the benefit of the employer.
 See Basic Manual Rule 1.F.
 Changes in classifications that result in a decrease in premium must be applied retroactively to the inception of the policy.
-Those which result in an increase in premium are applied as follows:
+Those which result in an increase in premium are corrected at different times.
+Here's the rule wording for Basic Manual Rule:

 If the correction in classification is effective..